Moving off safely and smoothly

 Whenever you move off, use the Mirrors – Signal – Manoeuvre (MSM) routine to keep you and other road users safe.

-- When you’ve decided it’s safe to move off, consider a signal to other road users; for example, turn on your indicators to show your intention to pull out when it’s safe.
+• When you’ve decided it’s safe to move off, consider a signal to other road users; for example, turn on your indicators to show your intention to move off.

 Using the gears and brakes

-If you’re driving an automatic vehicle, make sure you put your foot on the footbrake before you select ‘drive’, otherwise you may shoot forward or backward depending on gear selection.
+Make sure you put your foot on the footbrake before you select a forward or reverse gear.

-Put your car into gear so you can move off when it’s safe to do so.
+With your car in 'drive' you can move off when it’s safe to do so.
 When you’re ready to go, check the road ahead and behind you again before moving off slowly.

 Parking brakes differ from one car to another: make sure you know how to release the parking brake.
 Check the vehicle handbook if you’re not sure.

-When you’re manoeuvring, be careful not to turn the steering wheel when the car is not moving; this is called dry steering and it can cause
+Remember: Avoid turning the steering wheel before the car is moving; this is called dry steering and it can cause